Skip to main content

 • processor/src/trace/chiplets/aux_trace/hasher_perm.rs

-Auxiliary trace generation for the permutation-link running sum.
+Auxiliary trace generation for the perm-link running sum.

 Soundness-critical design points